 Boone County Events

-22nd West Virginia Coal Festival The WV Coal Festival will be held the third wee in June in downtown Madison.
-“A celebration of Coal and its Heritage”.
+24th West Virginia Coal Festival The WV Coal Festival will be held the third week in June in downtown Madison.
+“Keeping Our Coal Heritage Alive”.
 There will be vendors, crafts, pageants, and free concerts and fireworks.
 For more information, call 304-369-9118.

 New Welcome Center: In 2009, the Hatfield-McCoy Regional Recreational Trails Authority opened a new Welcome Center-Retail Facility on Corridor G (Robert C. Byrd Expressway).
 The Boone County Community and Economic Development Office, working with U.S. Congressman Nick Joe Rahall II, secured the property for the Welcome Center from the WV Department of Highways, and the Boone County Commissionís maintenance department constructed the rustic wooden building.
 The facility maintains a visitor friendly atmosphere where tourists can purchase trail permits, souvenirs and get information on points of interest in Boone County and southern West Virginia.
 All souvenirs sold on line are shipped all over the country from the Boone County facility.
 The Center has a manager and four Customer Service Representatives.
 The Hatfield-McCoy Trails Regional Recreational Trails system is rated the No. 1 managed trails system in the Eastern United States.